-- Ensure the language in your signup form accurately describes your marketing activities.
+Ensure the language in your signup form accurately describes your marketing activities.

 - Turn on two-factor authentication for added protection.

-- Update your website's privacy statement or policy to state you use Mailchimp to store information.
+- Update your website's privacy statement or policy to describe your use of Mailchimp.

 - Make sure your Cookie Statement describes any cookies or tracking technologies you might use.
 If you’re not sure, Mailchimp’s Cookie Statement includes a section called Cookies served through the Services that describes technology you (or your website) might use, depending on the features you use through Mailchimp.